 Estimating project benefits for vehicular traffic using the region's roadway system depends on data entirely derived from the MPO's travel demand model.
-The model is developed and calibrated using directly observed traffic at a large sample of regional locations, but only the model can provide a region-wide snapshot of all important roadways at critical time periods.
-The travel demand model can also generate a region-wide traffic snapshot for a future year, in this case 2040.
+The model is developed and calibrated with data on directly observed traffic at a large sample of regional locations.
+Only the model can provide a region wide snapshot of all important roadways at critical time periods.
+The travel demand model can also generate a region wide traffic snapshot for a future year, in this case 2040.